Co-founders

 Step 6: Process the Loss

-Leaving a startup you cofounded triggers grief responses that are remarkably similar to those associated with divorce or job loss.
-Research on founder mental health consistently shows elevated rates of anxiety, depression, and identity crisis during and after departure from a venture.
+Leaving a startup you cofounded triggers grief responses similar to those associated with divorce or job loss.
+Research on founder mental health shows elevated rates of anxiety, depression, and identity crisis during and after departure from a venture.

-Talk to someone — a therapist, a founder peer group, a mentor who's been through it.
+Talk to someone — a therapist, a founder peer group, or a mentor who's been through it.
 Take a real break before jumping into the next thing.
-The startup world glorifies speed, but recovery requires the opposite.

 Frequently Asked Questions